LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 license_key: 'XXXXXXXXX',
 ```

-After adding the license key, save your changes and exit the file.
+After adding the license key, save your changes and reload your node.

 ### (Re)start Lisk Core node